KeenanOH/chess-tracker/README.md

 A website for you to report the results of chess matches between schools.

 ## TODO
-1. Update workflow to use firebase tools (`firebase deploy`)
+1. Update workflow to use firebase tools (`firebase deploy`) .. + channels for PRs
-2. Fix auth -- use reactrouter for navigate tag
+2. Check hooks make sure being called once

 ## REST API